huzaifaarain/telescope-guzzle-watcher/README.md

 ---

-This is a simple package that provide custom watcher for intercepting http requests using `guzzlehttp/guzzle` library.
-The `TelescopeGuzzleWatcher` uses the [on_stats](https://docs.guzzlephp.org/en/stable/request-options.html#on-stats) request option.
-The watcher extract the data by rewinding the request and response and then it uses the `Telescope::recordClientRequest` for recording the requests in a telescope.
+Telescope Guzzle Watcher provide a custom watcher for intercepting http requests made via [guzzlehttp/guzzle](https://github.com/guzzle/guzzle) php library.
+The package uses the [on_stats](https://docs.guzzlephp.org/en/stable/request-options.html#on-stats) request option for extracting the request/response data.
+The watcher intercept and log the request into the [Laravel Telescope](https://laravel.com/docs/telescope) [HTTP Client Watcher](https://laravel.com/docs/telescope#http-client-watcher).

 Once the installation and configurations are completed, you will be able to see the request logs under `telescope/client-requests`